 5) Thankful for my Sons, Jason and Josh, for being the great men they are.

-6) Thankful for all of my Grandchildren and hopeful to see them all as much as possible in the future.
 7) Thankful for my wife’s sister Stephanie and her husband Jeff for an even more fun and interesting future at the Myrtle and for being the kind and crazy spirits they are.

 8) Thankful for all of my extended family (and you know who you are) because when you strip all of the nonsense away from this crazy world your family is what matters.